TFZO/.github/profile/README.md

 <p align="center">
   ⚡ We specialize in <strong>Open Source</strong> development using <strong>Python</strong> and <strong>C++</strong>! <br/>
-  Our mission is to create efficient, reliable, and scalable projects that empower developers around the world.
+  Our mission is to create efficient, reliable, and scalable projects that empower developers and users around the world.
 </p>

 ---